RunestoneInteractive/thinkcspy/_sources/Lists/ObjectsandReferences.rst

 .. image:: Figures/refdiag3.png
    :alt: Reference diagram for equal different lists

-``a`` and ``b`` have the same value but do not refer to the same object.
+``a`` and ``b`` have the same value but *do not refer to the same object*.

 There is one other important thing to notice about this reference diagram.
 The variable ``a`` is a reference to a **collection of references**.
 Those references actually refer to the integer values in the list.
-In other words, a list is a collection of references to objects.
+In other words, a list is *a collection of references to objects*.
 Interestingly, even though ``a`` and ``b`` are two different lists (two different collections of references), the integer object ``81`` is shared by both.
 Like strings, integers are also immutable so Python optimizes and lets everyone share the same object.

 Here is the example in codelens.
 Pay particular attention to the `id` values.